 hreflang tags are a technical solution for sites that have similar content in multiple languages.
-A site owner wants search engines to point people to the most “fitting” language.
-Say a user is Dutch, the page that ranks is English, but there’s also a Dutch version.
-You would want Google to show the Dutch page in the search results for that user.
-This is the type of problem hreflang was designed to solve.
+The owner of a multilingual site wants search engines to send people to the content in their own language.
+Say a user is Dutch and the page that ranks is English, but there’s also a Dutch version.
+You would want Google to show the Dutch page in the search results for that Dutch user.
+This is the kind of problem hreflang was designed to solve.

 In this (very long) article we’ll discuss: